 5. Add things into your diet before taking things out for an easier start.
 It’s not easy to suddenly cut out all of the foods you’re used to eating right off the bat on your path to weight management.
 The good news is, you can start off smaller.
 According to Dr. Hohn, “One recent study showed an average of a 10% weight loss in patients over the course of 6 months when the only diet change was the addition of fruits and vegetables.”
 So, if you’re looking for more of a baby step, try adding in healthier foods before you try cutting out all the inflammatory foods.
 For example, make a goal to eat five servings of vegetables per day.

 It’s important to feel ready for the steps you are taking on the road to healthy, balanced living, so starting small is a good way to set yourself up for long-term success.
 These five simple lifestyle changes can help you begin to get your nutrition on track, and when combined with regular exercise, proper stress management, and treatment of any underlying medical conditions, they’ll help yield the results you need.

 Need more guidance?
-Register for Dr. Hohn’s Webinar on Thursday, September 29 at 11:30am for a deeper dive into how your lifestyle choices can affect your body and what more you can do to reach and maintain a healthy weight.
+Learn more about our Balanced Living Program for a deeper dive into how your lifestyle choices can affect your body and what more you can do to reach and maintain a healthy weight.